CALM: A CKA-Guided Adaptive Layer-Wise Modularization Framework for LLM Quantization: Experiments

 \subsubsection{Method-Heterogeneity and Bit-Heterogeneity}

 While traditional mixed-precision methods optimize storage by assigning lower bit-widths (e.g., 2-bit) to less sensitive layers, we contend that this 'Bit-Heterogeneity' is suboptimal under low-bit constraints due to the severe reduction in representational capacity.
-To test this, we compared Bit-Heterogeneity against our proposed 'Method-Heterogeneity' under an identical 4-bit average budget.
+To test this, we compared Bit-Heterogeneity (HAWQ-V2 \citep{HAWQ-V2} and SpQR \citep{Dettmers2024SpQR}) against CALM under an identical 4-bit average budget.
+Furthermore, we measured the real-world inference latency (ms/token) on a single NVIDIA A800 GPU, using a sequence length of 2048 to evaluate practical hardware efficiency.
 As shown in table~\ref{tab:Method-Heterogeneity}, on Llama-3-8B, the traditional mixed-precision baseline (forcing some layers to 2-bit) resulted in a Wiki2 PPL of 7.95.

-Our framework maintains 4-bit precision globally but varies the algorithm—applying SmoothQuant for activation-heavy layers and AWQ for weight-sensitive ones.
-Our method's superior results prove that the same algorithm cannot cope with the significant variance in layer-wise feature distributions.
+CALM maintains 4-bit precision globally but varies the algorithm—applying SmoothQuant for activation-heavy layers and AWQ for weight-sensitive ones.
+CALM's superior results prove that the same algorithm cannot cope with the significant variance in layer-wise feature distributions.
 Instead of sacrificing bit-width, optimizing the algorithmic fit for each layer yields a far better trade-off between efficiency and accuracy.